 Support for working parents

-Mizuho offers several programs, above and beyond those required by law, to minimize work–related obstacles to childbirth and raising children, such as childcare leave until the child reaches age two, and reduced working hours until the child reaches the third grade of elementary school (about age 8–9).
-In addition, Mizuho supports working parents by offering childcare centers on workplace premises, and by holding seminars and providing handbooks targeted at both parents and management.
+Mizuho offers several programs, above and beyond those required by law, to minimize work–related obstacles to having and raising children, such as childcare leave until the child reaches age two, and reduced working hours until the child reaches the third grade of elementary school (about age 8 to 9).
+In addition, we support working parents by offering childcare centers on workplace premises, and by holding seminars and providing handbooks targeted at both parents and management.

 Childcare leave for male employees

 By encouraging male employees to take childcare leave, we aim to enable these employees to achieve a better work–life balance and to reduce the disproportionate amount of childcare responsibility that tends to be taken on by women.
 Our belief is that a strong commitment to achieving a healthy work–life balance leads to a more productive workplace.

 We are aiming to maintain our percentage of eligible male employees taking childcare leave at 100% by setting it as one of our KPIs, and we are taking steps to raise awareness and transform employee behavior and mindsets.
 As part of our initiatives, eligible male employees can have five days paid leave and extended unpaid leave for childcare, and new fathers also receive a childcare handbook and a letter of congratulations from their manager, as well as a reminder to take the leave available.